Close

 Chemical free gifts for your mum this Mother’s Day

-As we approach Mother’s Day, retailer shelves are brimming with an abundance of “health, beauty and wellbeing” products – from bath bombs and body scrubs to makeup and moisturisers – all of which are marketed as the perfect gift to help mums relax, unwind and feel good.
+As we approach Mother’s Day, retailer shelves and online shops are brimming with an abundance of “health, beauty and wellbeing” products – from bath bombs and body scrubs to makeup and moisturisers – all of which are marketed as the perfect gift to help mums relax, unwind and feel good.
+But some of these products may expose us to chemical ingredients that might be harmful to our health, and create a chemical burden for our body.
+So how can you avoid them?

 Clean perfumes and fragrances